roarkhabegger/roarkhabegger.github.io/index.md

 ---
 Hello!
 This website is a conglomeration of all my work.

 If you are looking for the Python course I made, go to teaching.
-This also contians some problem sets and solutions for different courses I have taught/taken.
+This also contains some problem sets and solutions for different courses I have taught/taken.

 If you are curious about my research, go to the projects pages.